Puntland Police Force

 It served from 1998 to now as one of the principal organs of the Puntland Armed Forces and upon reorganisation distanced itself away from the Armed Forces.
-While organised at a national level, each arm reports to a county police authority, which in turn divides its force by local Police Divisions, headquartered at local police stations; the police force was later reconstituted at the start of the 21st century.
+While organised at a national level, each arm reports to a country police authority, which in turn divides its force by local Police Divisions, headquartered at local police stations; the police force was later reconstituted at the start of the 21st century.

 In an emergency, the police can be reached by dialing 999 from any telephone in Puntland.

 Structure

 Puntland Police Force, located in Central of Garowe, is the central administration for the Puntland Police Force.

 It conducts management and supervision of the specialist agencies and police districts, including organizational development and support activities.

 Commissioner is led by the Puntland Police Force, who, since 2022, has been Gen. Mumin Abdi Shire.

 Units

 Puntland Police Force has 11 basic units and they are: